mclancy96/rspec-introduction-to-test-doubles-readme/README.md

 # RSpec: Introduction to Test Doubles (MovieTicket & Theater Edition)

-Welcome to Lesson 16!
 In this lesson, you'll master **test doubles** using a MovieTicket/Theater domain.
 Test doubles let you fake out dependencies, control collaborator behavior, and write fast, reliable, isolated tests.
 All examples use MovieTicket and Theater for clarity and realism.

 ---